sravanth1/CPlusPlus-Standard-Implementations/README.md

 # Standard Implementations

-Here are few standard implementations in C++ which might helpful
+Here are few standard implementations in C++ which might be helpful